Under the Weather (short story): Plot

 Brad Franklin wakes up from a nightmare.
 His wife, Ellen, is asleep beside him in bed; she isn't feeling well after a recent bout of bronchitis.
 Brad takes Lady, their dog, for a walk.
 As he leaves the building, he learns from the doorman that exterminators are coming in the afternoon to check on a foul odor that's suspected to come from a dead rat in a neighboring apartment.
-After taking Lady back up to his apartment and leaving his wife a note, Brad departs for his job at an advertising agency, leaving Ellen still asleep in bed.
+After taking Lady back up to his apartment and leaving Ellen a note, Brad departs for his job at an advertising agency, leaving his wife still asleep in bed.

-At work, Franklin recalls past times with his wife, both happy and not so happy: Ellen helping him on his first breakthrough ad; the couple learning that she could not conceive a child, which in a way is a blessing given the fact that she has a heart condition that could have been adversely affected by the strain of carrying a child; a trip to Nassau.
+At work, Franklin recalls past times with his wife, both happy and not so happy: Ellen helping him on his first breakthrough ad; the couple learning that she could not conceive a child, which in a way is a blessing given the fact that she has a heart condition that could have been adversely affected by pregnancy; a trip to Nassau, Bahamas.
 It was on the plane ride to Nassau that Brad recalls having a bad scare, in which for a brief moment he thought his napping wife looked dead.
-After she awoke, and he told her about his fear, she made a joke that if she had died, he probably would have shipped her body back to New York and married a "Bahama mama".
+After she awoke, and he told her about his fear, she made a joke that if she had died, he probably would have shipped her body back to New York City and married a "Bahama mama".
 In response, he told her that if she had really been dead, he would have used his imagination to keep her alive and simply refused to accept she was dead.